Dr. Walt Sundberg, Carbondale, IL

 Citronella Mist is harmless to children, pets, and the environment.
 It smells really good.
 It's perfect for picnics and barbecues because it's safe around food.
 You'll love it for gardening, hiking and all outdoor activities.
 In summer's heat, you'll appreciate the light, cooling, water-based mist.
 It's free of bug-attracting emulsifiers, heavy, greasy oils, and alcohol that may dry your skin.

 Citronella Mist has these bug repellent essential oils:

 We don't brag about how many hours of protection you get with one application.
 You can safely mist as often as you like to suit your biochemistry or surroundings.

 As a supplement to Citronella Mist, we recommend the following nontoxic preventions.

 For ticks, tuck your pant legs into your socks and seal the tops of the socks with duct tape.
 Ticks trying to crawl through to your skin will get stuck on the tape before they can bite you.
 Keep another strip of tape handy to lift off the ticks as you spot them on your skin and clothing.

 Ticks take some time to attach themselves to you.
 After an outing, thoroughly inspect your body.
 A hand mirror and/or a close friend can help.
-Remove ticks with duct tape if possible or use a tweezers to pull them out gently.
-Take care not to squeeze their bodies too hard because you want to prevent their innards from entering your bloodstream through their mouths.
+Remove ticks with duct tape if possible or use a tick removal tool to pull them out gently.
+If you use tweezers, take care not to squeeze their bodies too hard because you want to prevent their innards from entering your bloodstream through their mouths.

 The most effective way to deal with chiggers is simply to take a shower within four hours of exposure and scrub very well with a washcloth or loofa.
 Powdered sulphur is also said to be effective but the smell is offensive to some.